Save big (up to $1,875) on small business tools with our free membership, business.com+

 Loan Types and Rates

-SBG Funding has several financing options, including term loans, lines of credit, bridge loans, equipment and invoice financing, and SBA 7(a) loans.
-Rates and terms vary depending on the type of loan, but you can expect flexible term options, a quick approval decision and fast funding.
+SBG Funding offers a variety of financing options, including term loans, lines of credit, bridge loans, equipment financing, invoice financing and SBA 7(a) loans.
+Rates and terms vary by loan type, but you can expect flexible repayment options, quick approvals and fast funding.

 Term Loans

-Interest rates on SBG’s small business loans start at 1.75% per month.
-Keep in mind that this is not the same as an annualized percentage rate (APR), so be sure to inquire about your total APR when you speak to an SBG representative.
+Interest rates start at less than 2 percent per month.
+Keep in mind this is not an annualized percentage rate (APR), so it’s important to ask about the full APR when speaking with an SBG representative.

 TipBottom line